Harnett County Jail Inmate Lookup

 Procedure for Arranging a Visit

-1. All visitors must be on the inmate's approved visitation list.
-The inmate is responsible for submitting the names of potential visitors to jail staff for approval.
+- To visit an inmate, the first step is ensuring that you are listed on the inmate’s approved visitation list.
+Inmates are responsible for submitting the names of potential visitors to the jail for approval.

-2. Once approved, visitors can schedule a visit by calling the Harnett County Jail visitation office at (910) 893-0257.
+- Once the approval is granted, visitors can schedule visits by calling the Harnett County Jail’s visitation office at (910) 893-0257.

 Rules and Regulations for Visits